 If you are a W-2 employee, you are eligible for USDA financing immediately; you don't need a job history.
 If you have less than 2 years in a job, however, you may not be able to use your bonus income for qualification purposes.

 Yes, self-employed persons can use the USDA Rural Housing Program.
 If you are self-employed and want to use USDA financing, as with FHA and conventional financing, you will be asked to provide 2 years of federal tax returns to verify your self-employment income.

 No, the USDA Rural Housing Program is for purchases and rate-and-term refinances only.

-No, the USDA Rural Housing Program is for residential property.
+No, the Rural Housing Program is for residential property.

-Yes, USDA Rural Housing Program mortgage rates are often as low as comparable conventional 30-year fixed mortgage rates.
-And because mortgage insurance rates are lower, with a small downpayment, USDA loans can often be a better deal as compared to FHA or conventional loans.
+Yes, USDA Rural Housing Program mortgage rates are often lower than comparable conventional 30-year fixed mortgage rates.
+And because mortgage insurance rates are lower, with a small downpayment, U.S. Department of Agriculture loans can often be a better deal as compared to FHA or conventional loans.

 This list is not meant to be a comprehensive of what the U.S. Department of Agriculture allows with a home loan, but it covers a lot of good ground.
 For more information, talk to your lender, or start with a mortgage rate quote online.

-This USDA / Rural Housing loan information is accurate as of today, May 21, 2013.
-If you get your USDA home loan information elsewhere, double-check the publish date of the article.
-Make sure it's current.
+This USDA / Rural Housing loan information is accurate as of today, July 29, 2015.
+If you get your USDA home loan information elsewhere, double-check the publish date of the article to make sure that it's current.